 PRACTICE- are you ensuring that the cultural needs of children are fully met ?
-Does your SoP reflect your skills ?
+Do your observations reflect appropriate skills ?
 Does your workforce development plan reflect appropriate training? are you listening to the views and wishes of children and their families ?
 Do your team respect the cultures and needs of the children ?
-Are they aware of the impact of culture on an individual's well being ?
+Are they aware of the impact of culture on an individual's well-being ?